-All businesses subject to the GJS will be monitored.
+The City of Boston plans to monitor businesses' performance.
 Monitoring will be performed by the Boston Employment Commission.
 The selected proponent will be responsible for providing requested data.

 The most advantageous proposals will include a comprehensive and credible GJS strategy.
 This may include elements such as: